DaRiv94/FGR_Custom_Object_Detection_Backend/README.md

 1. Pull image `docker pull dariv94/license_plate_detector:2.0` This will take some time since the dependancies to run tensorflow, opencv-python and numpy are large.
 2. Run Container `docker run --rm -p 5000:5000 dariv94/license_plate_detector:2.0`
-3. Once Running, You should be apply to make a request as follows
+3. This may take a minute or two to get up a running, but then you should be apply to make a request as follows

 | method |   endpoint   |   body   |